replayio/devtools/packages/shared/graphql/README.md

-# This entire folder's content is auto-generated

-Editing any of these files manually is not recommended.
+The contents of the `"generated"` directory are auto-generated.
+Editing any of these files manually **is not recommended**.

-## Generating GraphQL types for Typescript
+### Generating GraphQL types for Typescript

 ```bash
 HASURA_KEY=<key> yarn gql